By Mark Russinovich and Thomas Garnier

 The configuration file contains a schemaversion attribute on the Sysmon tag.
 This version is independent from the Sysmon binary version and allows the parsing of older configuration files.
 You can get the current schema version by using the “-? config” command line.

 Configuration entries are similar to command line switches.
-Each command line switch has its configuration entry described in the Sysmon usage output.
+Command line switches have their configuration entry described in the Sysmon usage output.
 Parameters are optional based on the tag.
+If a command line switch also enables an event, it needs to be configured though its filter tag.

-Rules allow you to filter generated events.
+Event filtering allows you to filter generated events.
 In many cases events can be noisy and gathering everything is not possible.
-For example, you might be interested about in network connections only for a certain process, but not all of them.
-Rules filter the output on the host reducing the data to collect.
+For example, you might be interested about network connections only for a certain process, but not all of them.
+You can filter the output on the host reducing the data to collect.

 |2||FileCreateTime||File creation time|